Miriam O'Callaghan: Career

 In 2011, O'Callaghan fronted RTÉ's coverage of Queen Elizabeth II's state visit to Ireland in May 2011, and in October of that year hosted the Prime Time debate with the seven candidates standing in the 2011 Irish presidential election.
 Her treatment of Martin McGuinness resulted in more than 100 complaints to RTÉ.

 She hosted RTÉ's 50th anniversary party on New Year's Eve 2011, attended by President of Ireland Michael D. Higgins and Jedward.

 During the COVID-19 pandemic, she hosted The Late Late Show when Ryan Tubridy was unavailable.
 She was the first female presenter of a full episode of the show (Marian Finucane having presented part of an episode on 15 November 1980).

 O'Callaghan hosted the RTÉ Leaders Debate for the 2020 Irish general election.
 RTÉ defended O'Callaghan against accusations of bias, her brother was standing for re-election as a Fianna Fáil candidate.
-She will host the final debate of the 2024 Irish general election with government party leaders Taoiseach Simon Harris, Tánaiste Mícheál Martin and Leader of the Opposition Mary Lou McDonald.
+She hosted the final debate of the 2024 Irish general election with government party leaders Taoiseach Simon Harris, Tánaiste Micheál Martin and Leader of the Opposition Mary Lou McDonald.

 O'Callaghan's earnings from her work with RTÉ were €307,000 as of 2011, which were reduced to €263,500 as of 2023.